Why Is My Hibiscus Wilting? 6 Common Reasons & Experts’ Tips

 This disease is also known as Verticillium, Fusarium oxysporum, or root rot.

-This fungal disease only occurs when your potted hibiscus gets too much water and causes the leaves to wilt all over the plant.
-The roots will smell musty, and viscous, and gradually turn gray when infected.
+This fungal disease only occurs when your potted hibiscus gets too much water, which causes the leaves to wilt all over the plant.
+The roots will smell musty and viscous and gradually turn grey when infected.

 The process involves removing the plant from the pot, shaking off the soil, and identifying any damaged areas.
 You can then use the trimmer to remove the damaged parts.